dmandrioli/sidepane/README.md

 ## Installing

 Copy the content of this repository in a Dojo 1.9 distribution.
-Run

 ## Tested platforms